Iraqi Revolt: The Fall of Samawah to the British

-The commander of the British forces in Iraq sent a telegram to General Kongham, who was busy cracking down on the rebellion in the Diyala region, asking him to return to Baghdad on 16 September.
+The commander of the British forces in Iraq sent a telegram to General Kongham, who was busy quelling the rebellion in the Diyala region, asking him to return to Baghdad on 16 September.
 On 1 October, General Kongham moved his forces from the city of Ur, heading north.
-On the sixth of that month, he arrived at Al-Khoder, where he was able to occupy it after he countered a resistance from the rebels.
-While moving towards the city of Samawah, the British forces burned the villages on both sides of the Euphrates River near the town of Al-Khoder.
-On the 12th of the same month, the British forces arrived near Samawah and moved towards the city on the next day, where they faced strong resistance from the rebels stationed around the city.
+On the sixth of that month, he arrived at Al-Khoder, where he was able to occupy it after he encountered resistance from the rebels.
+While moving towards the city of Samawah, the British forces burned down the villages on both sides of the Euphrates River near the town of Al-Khoder.
+On the 12th of the same month, the British forces arrived near Samawah and approached the city on the next day, where they faced strong resistance from the rebels stationed around the city.
 After a fierce battle, the rebels withdrew from their fortified positions.
-On the 14th day, when the British troops entered the city and faced no resistance, they broke the siege of the British forces, which were confined to the coast of Hassija near the city.
+On the 14th day, when the British troops entered the city facing no resistance, they broke the siege of the British forces, which were confined to the coast of Hassija near the city.
 On the 12th of November, a battle took place between the British forces and the rebels of Bani Hajim clans at Sawir Bridge, also known as the Imam Abdullah Bridge, located 6 km north of the city of Samawah, in which 50 people were killed and more wounded.
-The number of British deaths is between 40 and 50.
+The number of British deaths was between 40 and 50.
 Due to this battle, General Kongham summoned a person named Mr Mohamed to negotiate with the Bani Hejim tribes.
-After negotiations between the two sides, an agreement on the conditions of extradition was finally signed in the city of Samawah between the parties on 20 November with the Bani Hajim and Fakhoudha tribes.
+After negotiations between the two sides, an agreement on the conditions of withdrawal was finally signed in the city of Samawah between the parties on 20 November with the Bani Hajim and Fakhoudha tribes.
 Al-Rumaitha town was handed over after signing this agreement between the two parties.
 It should also be noted that the British did not arrest any of the elders of Bani Hajim.